MIT-SPARK/C-3PO/README.md

 ### Keypoint Corrector Analysis

 #### Description
 This experiment aims to show the effectiveness of our keypoint corrector module.
 It uses ShapeNet dataset models.
 For each input point cloud, we perturb 80% of the the keypoints with varying amounts of noise and then pass the input through the corrector module and then the registration module.
 Averaged ADD-S errors for 100 iterations of the corrector forward pass per noise variance parameter are saved for plot generation.

 #### Replication
-To replicate our results do the following.

-Run experiments and save performance metrics for plot generation.
+[//]: # (To replicate our results do the following. ) To run experiments and save performance metrics for plot generation.
 ```bash
 cd scripts/expt_keypoint_corrector_analysis
 bash analyze.sh